 Take the action and keep forging ahead, even if there are little results.

-Talk with your spouse about expectations and realities.
+Talk to your spouse about expectations and realities.

 Ask for outside help from counselor, marriage retreats or devotional books.